dxfjs/writer/www/docs/guides/blocks.md

 ## Adding entities to the block

-To add entities to a block just call the convinient methods to do so:
+To add entities to a block just call the convenient methods to do so:

 ```js
 import {addBlock, point3d} from '@tarikjabiri/dxf';